 Competition and habitat degradation by feral goats has been listed as a key threatening process in New South Wales by the NSW Scientific Committee.

 Managing feral goats in our national parks

 The successful control of feral goats both within our national parks and on neighbouring properties relies on a cooperative approach between the NPWS, private landholders, other agencies such as Local Land Services and the community.

 As feral goats are widespread, management focuses on the reduction of impacts in priority areas.
 We prioritise management of feral goats for the protection of threatened species through our regional pest management strategies and Saving our Species (SOS) program.

 Strategies used to reduce and control the numbers of feral goats include:

-NPWS research in western NSW has demonstrated that goats rarely travel more than 3.5 km from a water source and are therefore highly dependent on artificial watering points such as tanks and bores.
-Strategic closure of on-park artificial watering points, and goat-proof fencing on NPWS boundaries near watering points has reduced immigration into parks from surrounding properties and led to a significant decrease in goat numbers on some key national parks.
+NPWS research in western New South Wales has demonstrated that goats rarely travel more than 3.5 km from a water source and are therefore highly dependent on artificial watering points such as tanks and bores.
+Strategic closure of on-park artificial watering points, and goat-proof fencing on NPWS boundaries near watering points, has reduced immigration into parks from surrounding properties and led to a significant decrease in goat numbers in some key national parks.

 Trapping at water supplies